x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/reply-all-storm-protection-report.md

 |**Message ID**|The Message ID of the first message in the conversation thread.
 Clicking on this link will open Message Trace in a new tab and run a query for this message.|
 |**Reply-all senders**|Users who sent (or tried to send) a reply-all to the thread.
 Includes whether or not the message they sent was allowed through or blocked.|

-The final section of the main report page, **Reply-all storm details**, shows a table of all the reply-all storms shown in the above charts for the selected time/date range.
+The final section of the main report page, **Reply-all storm details**, shows a table of all the reply-all storms shown in the charts for the selected time range.
 It also includes the key details about each of the following:

  - **Start Date/Time**
  - **End Date/Time**